Expertise and confidence explain how social influence evolves along intellective tasks: Introduction

+Inevitably, relationships among collaborating actors evolve over time, with people changing their opinions or appraisals of one another.
+Such relationships form a network structure called an influence/appraisal network whose edges may portray trust/distrust, friendship/enmity, and like/dislike~\cite{MHDG:74, FJ90-SIO, das2014modeling, NEF-FB:16d, jia2015opinion, ravazzi2017learning, zheng2015social, OA-FB-NEF-AKS:22}.
+Investigations of the evolution of such networks draw on a rich body of literature on opinion dynamics~\cite{degroot1974reaching,FJ90-SIO,altafini2012consensus,proskurnikov2017tutorial,DC:22}.
+However, these opinion dynamics models assume that the influence network of a group is given {\em a priori}.
+Our goal is to quantitatively estimate the influence network among individuals along a sequence of issues.
+As the influence network among the individuals is represented by a row-stochastic matrix, the estimation of this matrix paves the way for solving problems such as influence maximization~\cite{chen2009efficient, apc2015}; viral marketing~\cite{leskovec2007dynamics, chen2010scalable}; personalized recommendation~\cite{song2006personalized,YW-JK:23}; feed rankings~\cite{ienco2010meme}; target advertisement~\cite{li2015real}; and selecting influential tweeters and blogs~\cite{weng2010twitterrank, bakshy2011everyone, leskovec2007cost}.
 Classic studies of the antecedents of interpersonal influence include French and Raven's work~\cite{JRPF-BR:59} on the bases of social power, and cognitive biases research~\cite{goldsmith2015social} showed that individuals are accorded influence based on their job titles, past performance, friends' opinions, etc. There has also been mathematical modeling of the endogenous evolution of appraisal networks.
 Friedkin \emph{et al.}~\cite{NEF:11} showed how reflected appraisal mechanisms elevate or dampen the self-weights of group members along a sequence of issues.
 Jia \emph{et al.}~\cite{jia2015opinion} proposed the DeGroot-Friedkin model, where the appraisal network evolves as a function of the social power within the group.
 Jia \emph{et al.}~\cite{jia2016coevolution} also studied how over time, the coevolution of appraisal and influence networks leads to a generalized model of structural balance theory~\cite{heider1946attitudes, marvel2011, srinivasan2011local, facchetti2011computing, szell2010, nc2019}.
 Mei \emph{et al.}~\cite{mei2017dynamic} modeled collective learning in teams of individuals using appraisal networks, where the appraisal dynamics change as a function of the performance of individuals within the team.